amirsalaar/redis-proxy/README.md

 At the time of setting a new key-value pair in the cache, an expiry in seconds will be added to the object that is going to be cached.
 On retrieving the cached key, if the time has passed from the expiry, we remove it from the Cache and return `None`.

 # Algorithmic Complexity

+A built-in python OrederedDict has been used in the implementation of the LRU.
+Similar to dictionaries, the `get` and `set` method to retrieve and put a key value is of O(1) time complexity.
+The space complexity depdends on the value that has been stored initially.
+When looking up the Backing Redis for a key value the time complexity will be still O(1).

 # Instruction On How To Run The Proxy And Tests